KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 -------------------------------------------------------

-This guide will help you enabled kerberos for your local development sandbox for development and testing
+This guide will help you enabled kerberos for your local development sandbox for development and testing:

 :doc:`KerberosInstallationExample-Cloudera`